 Why Celiac Disease Makes Hydration More Complicated1, 2

 As an autoimmune disorder, celiac disease surges in response to gluten in your system.
 The response compromises the small intestine, which increases the difficulty absorbing nutrients like electrolytes and water.
 Dehydration strikes faster than you might think.
-These are the reasons it occurs:- Diarrhea and vomiting: Fluid depletion through diarrhea and vomiting will occur if the body encounters gluten exposure by accident.
+These are the reasons it occurs:

 - Electrolyte imbalances: Sodium and potassium help your body hold onto water.
 Water absorption becomes less effective when there are insufficient electrolytes in the body.